dbdesign-students-spring2024/7-web-app-MichaelJiang3174/README.md

 ## All of the work is done by myself

-## I am not be able to host on web server.
+## I am not able to host on web server.
 I will keep trying and go to office hour for help.
 To prove I run it locally, below is the demonstration of my app.

 ### Home (The home page for the app)